rascol/Raspberry-Pi-PPS-Client/README.md

 $ git clone --depth=1 https://github.com/rascol/PPS-Client
 $ cd PPS-Client
 ```
-Now (assuming that the kernel source version is 4.4.14) make the pps-client project.
+Now make the pps-client project.
 The `KERNELDIR` argument must point to the folder containing the compiled Linux kernel.
-If not, change it to point to the correct location of the "linux" folder.
+Type the commands below exactly as shown (using **backslashes** which cause the backslashes and text between to be replaced with the correct kernel version).
 ```
-$ make KERNELDIR=~/rpi/linux KERNELVERS=4.4.14-v7+
+$ make KERNELDIR=~/rpi/linux KERNELVERS=`uname -r`
 ```
-That will build the installer, `pps-client-4.4.14-v7+`.
+That will build the installer.
 Run it on the RPi as root:
 ```
-$ sudo ./pps-client-4.4.14-v7+
+$ sudo ./pps-client-`uname -r`
 ```
 That completes the pps-client installation.